Adina-Rahim/heroku_website/README.md

-# Penguins web app deployed on Heroku
+# Penguins web app deployed on Streamlit

 Check out the YouTube video showing the development of this web app at https://youtu.be/zK4Ch6e1zq8